Zrubi/qubes-artwork-proxy-vpn/README.md

 - Unzip the icon pack into that newly created directory.

 - Reboot Your customized ProxyVM and enjoy the results :)

+Yes, this means we just overrideing the default Adwaita icons.
+Much more elegant solution would be:
+- create a real new icon theme
+- set this theme as default for your ProxyVM